 Regardless of your motivation, exploring nontraditional employment options in the legal field may provide you with a new opportunity you never thought of before that you can’t pass up.

-Alternative legal careers can run the gamut from alternative dispute resolution counselor to law professor, and from privacy officer to contract manager.
-Here are a few of the hottest.
+Alternative legal careers can run the gamut from insurance adjuster to law professor and patent examiner to legal blogger.

-Privacy is also considered a hot practice area.
+Data privacy is a booming practice area.
 Privacy officers are responsible for developing and enforcing the privacy policies and procedures of the organization, including compliance with any state or federal privacy laws.
-Chief privacy officers often work closely with the chief compliance and chief security officers and, depending on the company, may report to the general counsel or chief executive officer.
+Chief privacy officers often work closely with the chief compliance and chief security officers and, depending on the company, may report to the general counsel or the CEO.